ryoheiyasuda/FLIMage_Installer/README.md

 * This is provided "as is" for academic and educational use.

 * For acquisition of data, you need to get commercial and licensed DLLs in the application folder.
-Please see source code page at https://github.com/ryoheiyasuda/FLIMage_public

 * It is compiled in x64 configuration in "debug" mode.